LondheShubham153/flask-app-ecs/README.md

 Database integration using Flask-SQLAlchemy<br>
 Dynamic page generation using Jinja2 templates<br>

-ollow these steps to set up the environment and run the application.
+Follow these steps to set up the environment and run the application.

 <h2>Prerequisites</h2>
 Python 3.x (recommended 3.7 or above)<br>